kekePower/museweb/README.md

 # MuseWeb

 MuseWeb is an **experimental, prompt-driven web server** that streams HTML straight from plain-text prompts using a large-language model (LLM).
-Originally built “just for fun,” it currently serves as a proof-of-concept for what prompt-driven websites could become once local LLMs are fast and inexpensive.
+Originally built "just for fun," it currently serves as a proof-of-concept for what prompt-driven websites could become once local LLMs are fast and inexpensive.
 Even in this early state, it showcases the endless possibilities of minimal, fully self-hosted publishing.

+**Version 1.1.0** introduces a complete modular architecture for improved maintainability and extensibility.

 ---